Kelham Baptist Church

 Kelham Baptist Church began

 Sarah (Kelham) Bath, wife of real estate developer Vincent Bath, saw the need for a Sunday School

 a mission of First Baptist Church of Oklahoma City.
 Several years

 before the church moved, it spent almost $250,000 (in 1954 dollars a little over $2.4 million in 2021 dollars) to renovate the facilities because Pastor Anson Justice believed a

-continuing to move north and west, Kelham moved to the northwest
+the late 1960s, Kelham moved to the northwest

 Kelham Baptist Church is a place you can call home.
 Our music is